-AACSB International-The Association to Advance Collegiate Schools of Business accredits the undergraduate and graduate programs in the College of Business at North Dakota State University.
-The College of Business is one of only two accredited schools of business in North Dakota.
+The Association to Advance Collegiate Schools of Business (AACSB International) accredits the undergraduate and graduate programs in the College of Business at North Dakota State University.
+Our College of Business is one of only two AACSBaccredited schools of business in North Dakota.

-In order to provide a rigorous and timely educational experience in business administration, we have recruited and attracted faculty who are highly qualified to teach in their respective disciplines.
-Dedicated to student learning, our faculty have often been recognized for their teaching excellence by their students and colleagues.
-They employ a wide variety of instructional techniques and are considered especially strong in experiential approaches to the study of organizations and management decision making.
-They remain current in their fields by actively engaging in research and constantly assisting firms in identifying and solving business problems.
+To provide a rigorous and relevant educational experience to our students, faculty in our program are highly qualified in their respective areas of expertise.
+Our faculty have been recognized for their teaching excellence by their students and colleagues and for their outstanding research by their peers.
+They employ a wide variety of instructional techniques and embed both classical and cutting-edge knowledge into their classes.
+They remain current in their fields by actively engaging in research and/or with firms and business professionals regarding their business practice, challenges, and issues.

-Business administration majors are encouraged to complete a three-credit practicum.
-The practicum is designed to enable our students to relate business concepts learned in the classroom to actual business situations and to give them a competitive edge in job placement.
+Business administration majors are encouraged to complete practicum experiences, ideally at the end of sophomore and junior years.
+The practicum is designed to enable our students to connect business concepts learned in the classroom with live business situations and to broaden their horizons beyond the classroom setting.
+The practicum also gives students a competitive edge in job placement.

 High School Preparation